 −121 dB(W/( m2 · MHz)) for 13 < δ 90

-where δ is the angle of the arrival above the horizontal plane in degrees;
+where δ is the angle of the arrival above the horizontal plane in degrees.
+Automatic transmit power control may be used to increase the e.i.r.p. density in these frequency ranges to compensate for rain attenuation, to the extent that the power flux-density at the fixed service station does not exceed the value resulting from use by a HAPS station of an e.i.r.p. meeting the above limits in clear-sky conditions;

 5 that, to protect radio astronomy stations operating in the band 48.94-49.04 GHz from unwanted emissions of HAPS operating in the 47.2-47.5 GHz and 47.9-48.2 GHz bands, the separation distance between the radio astronomy station and the nadir of a HAPS platform shall exceed 50 km;